imalooney/t3tr0s/devblog/day05.md

 <img src="http://i.imgur.com/F1ehgDk.gif" align="right" width="100px">

+Today went well, we started with some refactoring to simplify our state, and in the process discovered that it fixed a bug allowing us to rotate the piece while rows were collapsing.
+Elaine and Luis took the helm on the coding today.
+The game over animation was straight-forward.
+We got pretty tired at the end.

 1. We started today by reviewing a recent splitting of our files:
     * core.cljs (game state)
     * board.cljs (board constants and pure functions)